-- Frost on the surface of view ports were not appeared during this experiment! - Following items were confirmed in this experiment; - ✓ Frost on the view ports are not appeared by proposed cooling scenario. - ✓ Calibration heaters on the surface of inner radiation shield well worked as defrost heater for view ports on the surface of inner radiation shield up to ~50 K. It will take 2 days for defrosting for surface of the view ports. - ✓ Heater on the IM well worked as defrost heater for mirror on the up to ~70 K. It will take 2 days for defrosting for surface of mirror. - ✓ Partial pressure measurement of residual gas at each temperature was performed.
+- Frosting on the surface of view ports were not appeared during this experiment! - It can be assumed frosting on the surface of Test Mass was not appeared, too. - Following items were confirmed in this experiment; - ✓ Frosting are not appeared by proposed cooling scenario. - ✓ Calibration heaters of inner radiation shield well worked as defrost heater for view ports.

+Temperature of the inner radiation shield up to ~50 K.

+It will take 2 days for defrosting for surface of the view ports.

+- ✓ Heater attached on the IM well worked as defrost heater for mirror on the up to ~70 K. It will take 2 days for defrosting for surface of mirror. - ✓ Partial pressure measurement of residual gas at each temperature was performed, and confirmed frosting components.